shakfu/py-js/README.md

 #### Embedding Python in the External itself (Alternative)

-Here's another method using Homebrew / bash build system which currently works with a caveat: strangely, although it buids both `py` or `pyjs` successfuly, you have to pick one and can't use both at the same time for some strange reason.
+Here's another method using Homebrew / bash build system which currently works with a caveat: strangely, although it builds both `py` or `pyjs` successfuly, you have to pick one and can't use both at the same time.
 This is not an issue because the use of both is redundant.

 This method places a minimized python distribution in the external `py.mxo` itself.